Railway flora

 Solanum dulcamara Bittersweet nightshade

-This climber is very common in most of Europe, and in a belt across the central parts of Asia, eastwards to Japan.
-It is also commonly naturalized in North America, where it is considered an invasive weed.
-Its red berries look very inviting, but are poisonous to people.
+This proliferous climber is very common in the major part of Europe, in North Africa, and in a belt across the central parts of Asia, eastwards to Japan, and it is also commonly naturalized in North America, where it is considered an invasive weed.
+It is partial to humid areas, where it often forms dense, almost impenetrable growths.

 Bittersweet nightshade prefers to grow in humid areas, sometimes forming dense, almost impenetrable growths.
 However, it is also able to thrive in drier areas, such as this plant, growing near a railroad track at Horsens Station, Denmark.
 (Photo copyright © by Kaj Halberg)